 Staying with our analogy, consider installing software like adding accessories to your vehicle.

 Suppose you have to install a music system in your car.
 You may have two options here.
 Your car could be designed in such a way that you just insert the music player, you hear a click sound and you know it’s installed.
 Alternatively, you might have to get a screwdriver and then fix the music player in place with screws.

 Most people would prefer the hassle-free click-lock installing system.
 Some people might take the matter (and the screwdriver) into their own hands.

 If an automobile company provides scope for installing lots of accessories in click-lock fashion in their cars, they will be preferred, won’t they?

-This is why Linux distributions like Ubuntu have more users, because they have a huge collection of software that can be easily installed in matter of clicks.
+This is why Linux distributions like Ubuntu have more users because they have a huge collection of software that can be easily installed in a matter of clicks.

 The same goes for Linux as well.
 For a popular Linux OS like Ubuntu, you have official forums for seeking support and a good number of other websites and forums providing troubleshooting tips to fix your problem.

 Again, I know this is not a perfect analogy, but it helps understand things slightly better.